Protein:

 Preparing the Nashville Hot Chicken Sandwich seasoning

-Cooking the chicken
+Breading the chicken

-Remove the chicken from the fridge and lift the pieces of chicken from the buttermilk allowing any excess to drain off.
+Remove the brined chicken from the fridge and lift the pieces of chicken from the buttermilk allowing any excess to drain off.

 Place the breaded chicken on a wire rack and let the chicken sit at room temperature for about 20 minutes.
 This helps the chicken cook more evenly and helps prevent a big drop in the oil temp when you add the chicken.

 When the oil is hot, add the chicken breasts to the oil.
 Do not overcrowd the chicken.
-It is best to work in batches so you do not drop the temperature of the oil too much.
+It is best to work in batches, so you do not drop the temperature of the oil too much.
 Cook the breast for about 5-7 minutes then carefully flip the breasts over.
-Continue cooking until the chicken has reached a nice golden brown and reached an internal temperature of 165 degrees.
+Continue cooking until the chicken has reached a deep golden brown and reached an internal temperature of 165 degrees.
 This typically takes about another 7-10 minutes.
+If you are cooking in a deep fryer the cook time will typically take about 6-9 minutes depending on the thickness of the chicken.

 Finishing the Nashville Hot Chicken Sandwiches

 Brush the surface of the fried chicken breasts with the hot spiced oil and serve hot.
-You may need to mix periodically to keep the the seasoning well mixed in the oil.
+You may need to mix periodically to keep the seasoning well mixed in the oil.

 You can control the heat of the final product by making adjustments in the cayenne pepper in the oil, or by how much oil you coat the chicken with.
 This recipe works out to about a medium on the heat scale.

-Grab a couple extra napkins as well!
+Grab a couple extra napkins as well and dig into the best chicken sandwich ever.

-If you are in the mood for some less spicy chicken then be sure to take a peek at our recipes for Grilled Souvlaki (Greek Chicken Skewers) and Spatchcock Chicken.
 Still want a little heat but in the mood for something different?
-Check out this awesome Taiwanese Night Market Spicy Fried Chicken or our Buffalo Chicken Wontons.
+Check out this awesome Taiwanese Night Market Spicy Fried Chicken, Grilled Jamaican Jerk Chicken or our Buffalo Chicken Wontons.

 📖 Recipe